bloomberg/bde-tools/doc/bde_repo.rst

 ------------------------------------

 Stand-alone packages are packages that do not belong to a package group.
-Applications are a special kind of stand-alone package, with the main difference being that an application package contains a ``<package>.m.cpp`` file in which the ``main`` function is defined.
+An application package is a special kind of stand-alone package, with the main difference being that an application package contains a ``<package>.m.cpp`` file in which the ``main`` function is defined.